Table of Contents

-Form W-8BEN, Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding (Individuals).
+Form W-8BEN, Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding and Reporting (Individuals).

 W-8ECI, Certificate of Foreign Person's Claim That Income is Effectively Connected With the Conduct of a Trade or Business in the United States.

-W-8EXP, Certificate of Foreign Government or Other Foreign Organization for United States Tax Withholding.
+W-8EXP, Certificate of Foreign Government or Other Foreign Organization for United States Tax Withholding and Reporting.

-W-8IMY, Certificate of Foreign Intermediary, Foreign Flow-Through Entity, or Certain U.S. Branches for United States Tax Withholding.
+W-8IMY, Certificate of Foreign Intermediary, Foreign Flow-Through Entity, or Certain U.S. Branches for United States Tax Withholding and Reporting.

 Form W-9, Request for Taxpayer Identification Number and Certification.